-Founded by Narcissus Marsh, the Archbishop of Dublin, in 1701, this library is still much today as it was in the archbishop’s time—tall, long rows of books sit between paneled walls, and rolling ladders slant upward so readers can reach the high shelves.
-It is a magnificent example of a 17th-century scholar’s library that has remained much the same for three centuries.
-Its shelves are filled with scholarly volumes, chiefly focused on theology, medicine, ancient history, and maps, along with Hebrew, Greek, Latin, and French literature.
-You can still see the wire cages in which readers would be locked in with the more valuable tomes.
-This is still a working library, but readers are no longer imprisoned with their books.
-There’s a particularly excellent collection of books by and about Jonathan Swift, including volumes with his editing comments in the margins.
+Founded by wonderfully named Narcissus Marsh, the Archbishop of Dublin, in 1701, this library is still much today as it was in the archbishop’s time.
+Tall, long rows of books sit between paneled walls, and rolling ladders slant upward so readers can reach the high shelves.
+It is a magnificent example of a 17th-century scholar’s library, its shelves filled with volumes chiefly focused on theology, medicine, ancient history, and maps, along with Hebrew, Greek, Latin, and French literature.
+Remaining are the wire cages in which readers would be locked in with the more valuable tomes.
+It's still a working library, but readers are no longer imprisoned with their books.
+The library has a particularly excellent collection of books by and about Jonathan Swift, including volumes with his editing comments in the margins.
 Ironically, Swift himself said of Archbishop Marsh, “He is the first of human race, that with great advantages of learning, piety, and station ever escaped being a great man.”

 St Patrick's Close, Dublin 8

 Our Rating Hours Mon and Wed–Fri 9:30am–5pm; Sat 10am–5pm Transportation Bus: 49, 49A, 50X, 54A, 56A, 77A, 77X, 150, 151 Phone 01/454-3511 Prices Admission €3 adults; €2 seniors and students; children under 16 free Web site Marsh’s Library Other Closed public holidays and last week in Dec

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.